kptdobe/webvitals/index.md

 Browser Chrome (obviously).

-I quickly realized that Some Chrome plugins have an impact on the Lighthouse score.
+I quickly realized that some Chrome plugins have an impact on the Lighthouse score.

 **Rule 1: Use a Chrome incognito window.**